 - Ontario FeederWatch Cam from the Cornell Lab of Ornithology (with educational resources)

 - Pacific Great Blue Herons from Vancouver’s Stanley Park.
 Their eggs are laid in March and generally hatch in April.
 You can even control the direction of the camera.

 - UVic Osprey Cam from the University of Victoria

 - Great Blue Herons and Red Tailed Hawks at Cornell in Ithica, New York

 - Condor Cam from the San Diego Zoo recovery program

-- Bald Eagle Cam, Pennsylvania
+- Bald Eagle Cam, Washington, DC

 - Peregrine Falcon Web Camera with Educational Materials from the Missouri Department of Conservation

 - Osprey Cam, Great Horned Owl cam and other wild bird cams from explore.org and Audubon

 - The Hancock Wildlife Foundation has an extensive directory of animal cams.